 In fact, a former Satanist William Schnoebelen points out in his book, Wicca, Satan’s Little White Lie, that, “I finally learned in the most graphic fashion imaginable that the difference between witchcraft or Wicca and Satanism is actually non-existent.”
 In other words, witchcraft and the demonic are one-and-the same.

 Some of the specific demonic elements in the story include the use of the “Potter” name in Pagan religion, shapechanging (Harry’s father appears as a horned god), human sacrifice, feminine power, the spells and curses used in witchcraft, communicating with the spirit world, reincarnation, situation ethics, the lightning bolt as a power symbol, broomsticks and witches’ hats as phallic symbols, dabbling in divination and sorcery, and more.
-What’s also alarming in the story, is that ordinary folks are typified as being corrupted because they have no magical powers while the real heroes are those that use the secret knowledge in the occult.
+What’s also alarming in the story, is that ordinary folks who hold no magical powers are typified as being ignorant, corrupt, and useless while the real heroes are those that use the secret knowledge in the occult.

 The Harry Potter story is actually the twisting of the Catholic faith.
 Human sacrifice is brought up several times in the Potter series.
 Lord Voldemort, Harry’s archenemy, takes a vile of blood from Harry in book number four in order to have the blood run through his own veins in order that he can be resurrected and have a body.